 To supply YOU, our valued customer, with the best quality products, and unmatching service.

 The Loudonville Farmers Exchange was incorporated on May 28, 1915 by C.C.
 Baldner, C.A.
 Heffelfinger, M.J.
 Sprang, H.A.
 Dahl and C.F.
 Heyde.
-There were originally forty charter members.
-Each member subscribed one share of stock at $25.00 per share.
+There were 40 charter members.
+Each member subscribed to one share of stock at $25.00 per share.
 H.A.
-Dahl was President of the Board of Directors, C.F.
+Dahl was President of the Board of Directors and C.F.
 Heyde, Secretary-Treasurer.

-In 1925 the Lakeville Equity operation became part of the Loudonville Farmers Exchange.
-The Lakeville branch was in service until the branch closed in 1996.
+In 1925 the Lakeville Equity operation became part of the Loudonville Farmers Exchange, and was closed in 1996.

 In 1927, The Equity began to grind and mix feed under our trade name of "Leeco."
-A truck was purchased for delivering feed to several retailers in nearby towns.
-This is when the Equity also started to haul grain and supplies for its customers.
-For several years around this time, there was also a truck in service by The Equity to haul livestock to Cleveland.
+A truck was purchased and began delivering feed to several retailersin nearby towns, and also hauled grain and supplies for customers.
+For several years, the Exchange had a livestock truck and hauled stock to Cleveland.

-The elevator was then re-incorporated under the name of The Loudonville Farmers Equity Company in 1928, and the shares of stock were raised to $100 per share!
+In 1928, the elevator was reincorporated under the name of The Loudonville Farmers Equity Company, and the stock was raised to $100 per share.

-Managers of the elevator include: B.T.
+Elevator managers, in order, were: B.T.
 Craig, George Heyde, H.A.
 Fombell, A.M.
-Heydinger, Deckard Scott Lozier, Albert Fisher, Harold Stover, Raymond Shultz, and the present manager, Roger Stitzlein (1978-present).
+Heydinger, Mr. Deckard, Scott Lozier, Albert Fisher, Harold Stover, Raymond Shultz, and Roger Stitzlein (1978-present).

 8:00 AM- 5:00 PM